Uric Acid Symptoms, Causes & Treatment: What Happens When Uric Acid Is High?

 - Sudden worsening of gout symptoms or new high uric acid symptoms in women after menopause

-1. What is Uric Acid?
+1. What is uric acid?

 Uric acid is a waste product formed when the body breaks down purines found in certain foods and drinks.
 It is usually filtered by the kidneys and excreted through urine, but excess levels can lead to health issues like gout and kidney stones.